the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 {{<aside "Hints" >}}

 Consider the following:
-- How will you implement the functionality of a `flavor` that is not hard-coded?
 - How will you include user input?
 - How will you translate the flavor "chocolate" to the color "brown?